elastic/kibana/src/plugins/es_ui_shared/docs/docs/form_lib/core/use_field.md

 An second label for the field.

-When the `<UseField />` is used in pair with one of the helper components provided that wrap the EUI form fields, this prop is forwarded to the `<EuiFormRow />` `labelAppend` prop.
+When `<UseField />` is paired with one of [the helper components](../helpers/components) that wrap the EUI form fields, this prop is forwarded to the `<EuiFormRow />` `labelAppend` prop.
 As per [the EUI docs](https://elastic.github.io/eui/#/forms/form-layouts): _it adds an extra node to the right of the form label without being contained inside the form label.
 Good for things like documentation links._

 #### helpText